Generic name: apalutamide [ AP-a-LOOT-a-mide ]

 Drug classes: Antiandrogens, Hormones / antineoplastics

 What is Erleada?

-Erleada is a prescription medicine used to treat prostate cancer that has not spread to other parts of the body and no longer responds to a medical or surgical treatment that lowers testosterone.
+Erleada is used to treat prostate cancer that has spread to other parts of the body (metastatic) and is also being treated with another medicine or with surgery.

 How should I take Erleada?